 - Flash's words after Peter slams him against the locker explains a lot about the character in very little time.Flash: It feels better, right?
 Look, your uncle died.
 I'm sorry.
 I get it.
 I'm sorry.

 - Captain Stacy's death.
-He starts off as a rather unsympathetic character and grows on you as you see his reasoning, and that he's not just a one-note take-the-vigilante-off-my-streets copper, until at last he gets the chance to stop Peter, and lets him go.
+He starts off as a rather unsympathetic character but grows on you as you see his reasoning, and that he's not just a one-note take-the-vigilante-off-my-streets copper, until at last he gets the chance to stop Peter/Spider-Man, and lets him go.
 And saves his life.
 And then gets killed.
 Also, Stacy asking Peter to break up with Gwen so that she's not put in danger by the enemies he'll make as Spider-Man.

 Tear Jerker / The Amazing Spider-Man